1st Meditation on The Lord's Prayer -- God's Glory

 are manifestations of God.
 We express God by taking our manifestations to the

-invoke a heavenly state of mind to commune with God in prayer.
+us to cultivate a heavenly state of mind to commune with God in prayer.

 I wish you peace and happiness in God’s Love.
-Peace, Joseph
+Peace,

 Comments